 Stay in sustainable accommodation

 Choose a sustainable accommodation, such as an ecolodge.
-Eco lodges and other sustainable accommodations are available all over the world through your favorite booking platforms, such as Airbnb and Booking.com.
+Eco lodges and other sustainable accommodations are available all over the world through your favorite booking platforms, such as Booking.com.
+Check out Nature.house for places in nature, that are usually eco-friendly as well.

 Eat local, vegetarian or vegan